yoshasiregar/serpentine/README.md

 # serpentine
-serpentine is a Windows RAT (Remote Administration Tool) that lets your interact with the clients using a multiplatform RESTful server.
+serpentine is a Windows RAT (Remote Administration Tool) that lets you interact with the clients using a multiplatform RESTful server.

 Functionalities: